-The report of the World Resources Institute (Hammond et al., 1995) considers what is required of an indicator that is to be used to communicate information to decision makers.
-The authors contend that we must have an underlying model of reality, the indicator must provide a metric against which some aspects of public policy can be measured, it must be analytically sound and have a fixed methodology of measurement, and we must be explicit about the model and metric.
+The report of the World Resources Institute (Hammond et al., 1995) considers what is required of an indicator which is to be used to communicate information to decision makers.
+The authors contend that we must have an underlying model of reality, the indicator must provide a metric against which some aspects of public policy can be measured, it must be analytically sound and have a fixed methodology of measurement, and we must be explicit about the model and the metric.

-It is clear that an aggregated index must be based on a model, since we must understand just what is being measured.
-The WRI report cites the example of the Dutch indicator for environmental eutrophication, mentioned above.
+It is clear that we must understand just what is being measured with an aggregated index.
+The WRI report (Hammond et al., 1995) cites the example of the Dutch indicator for environmental eutrophication, mentioned above.
 Similarly, the Dutch indicator for climate change is derived from a weighted sum of the discharge of gases based on gases which increase the atmosphere's warming potential.
 In both cases a phenomenon is identified and a metric based on measurable variables is defined.
+It is interesting to compare these indicators with the GDP.
+Statistics Canada defines the GDP as the total unduplicated value of the goods and services produced in a specified economic territory over a specified period (Statistics Canada, 2011).
+From this definition, methods of estimating the GDP are discussed.

-Arguments for the role of single variable indicators for regulation versus indices for communication and broad comparisons could also be developed.
-When the action taken on the basis of an indicator is immediate and involves, for example, whether we will get sick if the organism is there or the contaminant has been dumped, we will tend to emphasize the technical validity of the indicator.
+Arguments about the role of single-variable indicators for regulation versus indices for communication and broad comparisons could also be developed.
+When the action taken on the basis of an indicator is immediate and involves, for example, whether we will get sick if the organism is present or the contaminant has been dumped, we will tend to emphasize the technical validity of the indicator.
 When we must communicate environmental quality and make comparisons between diverse regions or countries, cases where there are a many variables which don't match from region to region or country to country, then we may have no choice but to use a broader brush, and aggregate and approximate more.
 The tool to use and the confidence we can attach will differ in these different scenarios.
-The case if diversity indices and progress towards the Convention on Biological Diversity also has provides insight on aggregated indices (Walpole et al., 2009).
+The case of diversity indices and progress towards the Convention on Biological Diversity also provides insight on aggregated indices (Walpole et al., 2009).